Noxid86/handbook/Benefits and Perks/Paid Time Off.md

 ## Termination Payout

-When an employee leaves the company voluntarily, they will be paid out for any unused PTO in accordance with their current salary.
+When an employee leaves the company voluntarily, they will be paid out for any unused PTO that has accrued pro-rata from their most recent anniversary based on their then current level of available PTO.
 Employees who are terminated involuntarily, or for cause, will only be paid out for unused PTO if their state of residence requires such action.